utdata/icj-class/js/js-in-class-functions.md

 If you had a function that took two arguments and returned their difference ...
 */
 function yourFunction(argument1, argument2) {
-  var newValue = argument1 - argument2;
+  let newValue = argument1 - argument2;
   return newValue;
 }